nqpz/electruth/README.txt

 Extract the downloaded file and run this in a terminal::

-  # python setup.py install
+  # python3 setup.py install

 Dependencies
 ============

-Python 2.5+ is probably a requirement.
+Python 3.1+ is a requirement.

 ``qvikconfig``
  + Web address: http://pypi.python.org/pypi/qvikconfig/